jackrzhang/tile-display-template/README.md

 # tile-display-template
 An intuitive and responsive tile design and layout.
+See a live demo [here](http://tile-display-template.jackrzhang.com).

 ####Tile Design
 Each individual tile includes: